-A 3D PV cutoff object consists of one or more 2D PV cutoffs, one on each isentropic level from 275-360 K. The 2D PV cutoffs at a given time $t_0$ are referred to as parents (grey features in Fig. 1).
-Isentropic tracks are constructed forward in time, by allowing only one successor per track (subsequently referred to as child, green features labeled accordingly in Fig. 1a-d), i.e., in the case of a splitting of a PV cutoff, the smaller part is ignored.
+smaller part is ignored.
 This substantially eases the analysis of the tracks.
 From each parent, 6-hourly isentropic forward trajectories are started from each grid point (black crosses in Fig. 1), using the Lagrangian analysis tool Lagranto (Wernli and Davies, 1997; Sprenger and Wernli, 2015).
-A 2D PV cutoff at time $t_0$ +6 h is a potential child if it inherits at least one air parcel from the considered parent.
+A 2D PV cutoff at time $t_0 + 6$ h is a potential child if it inherits at least one air parcel from the considered parent.
 In the following, a variety of situations is considered that may occur during this step.

-In the most simple situation, the movement of the 2D PV cutoff during this time interval is perfectly adiabatic (Fig. 1a) and all trajectories arrive within a 2D PV cutoff (the child) at the same level at time $t_0$ +6 h (blue crosses in Fig. 1a).
-In a situation with diabatic activity (Fig. 1b), the adiabatic forecast of the PV cutoff (blue and red crosses in Fig. 1b) may deviate from reality at time $t_0$ +6 h (the green feature in Fig. 1b).
-In this case, some trajectories end up outside of the child (red crosses in Fig. 1b), showing that the 2D PV cutoff shrinks due to STT.
+In the most simple situation, the movement of the 2D PV cutoff during this time interval is perfectly adiabatic (Fig. 1a), and all trajectories arrive within a 2D PV cutoff (the child) at the same level at time $t_0 + 6$ h (blue crosses in Fig. 1a).
+In a situation with diabatic activity (Fig. 1b), the adiabatic forecast of the PV cutoff (blue and red crosses in Fig. 1b) may deviate from reality at time $t_0 + 6$ h (the green feature in Fig. 1b).
+In this case, some trajectories end up outside of the child (red crosses in Fig. 1b), showing that the 2D

+PV cutoff shrinks due to STT.
 Also, the 2D PV cutoff may grow due to TST (orange cross in Fig. 1b).
+Note that here, STT is defined as the Lagrangian PV change of an air parcel from more to less than a value of 2 PVU, and vice versa for TST.
 If, additionally to STT and TST, splitting occurs (Fig. 1c), the 2D PV cutoff is selected as child that inherits most air parcels from the parent (lower green feature in Fig. 1c).
-The trajectories arriving within the other 2D PV cutoff(s) at time $t_0$ +6 h (blue-gray crosses and upper green feature in Fig. 1c) are considered as shrinking due to splitting.
+The trajectories arriving within the other 2D PV cutoff(s) at time $t_0 + 6$ h (blue-gray crosses and upper green feature in Fig. 1c) are considered as shrinking due to splitting.
 It may also occur that two (or more) parents merge to one child (Fig. 1d).
 In this case, the child is attributed to the parent (parent 1 in Fig. 1d) from which it inherits more air parcels (number of blue crosses vs. number of gray crosses).
 The trajectories that the child inherits from the other parent(s) (parent 2 in Fig. 1d) are counted as growth due to merging and the track ends for the other parent(s).
-If the track of a 2D PV cutoff does not end via merging to another 2D PV cutoff, it does so either via complete diabatic decay (Fig. 1e), or (complete or partial) reabsorption to the stratospheric reservoir (Fig. 1f).
-If all trajectories from the parent arrive in a region with PV>2 PVU (red crosses in Fig. 1e), complete diabatic decay (involving STT) occurs.
-Air parcels arriving in a region with PV>2 PVU but not within a PV cutoff are counted as reabsorption (blue crosses in Fig. 1f).
+If the track of a 2D PV cutoff does not end via merging to another 2D PV cutoff, it either ends due to complete diabatic decay (Fig. 1e) or (complete or partial) reabsorption to the stratospheric reservoir (Fig. 1f).
+If all trajectories from the parent arrive in a region with PV < 2 PVU (red crosses in Fig. 1e), complete diabatic decay (involving STT) occurs.
+Air parcels arriving in a region with PV > 2 PVU but not within a PV cutoff are counted as reabsorption (blue crosses in Fig. 1f).
 In the case of merging, air parcels from the parent(s) for which the track ends (parent 2 in Fig. 1d) and that end up in the child are also considered as reabsorption.
-The two possibilites, reabsorption by the stratospheric reservoir and reabsorption by a larger cutoff, have relative frequencies of 89 % and 11%, respectively.
+The two possibilities, reabsorption by the stratospheric reservoir and reabsorption by a larger cutoff, have relative frequencies of 89 % and 11 %, respectively.